-In case the set does not shut down when running Run-Stop/Reset-Remote switch to Stop position, the stop solenoid linkage may be out of adjustment.
-See Figure 28.
+In case the set does not shut down when moving Run-Stop/Reset-Remote switch to Stop position, the stop solenoid linkage may be out of adjustment.
+See Figure 27.
 Adjust as follows:

-- 1. Remove the joint that attaches the stop solenoid rod to injection pump lever. - With the engine running, move the lever on the injection pump back slowly towards radiator just until engine stops. - 3.
+- 1. Remove the joint that attaches the stop solenoid rod to injection pump arm. - With the engine running, move the lever arm on the injection pump back slowly towards radiator just until engine stops. - 3.
 Hold lever in this same position and adjust linkage accordingly. - 4.
-Snap rod joint back on injection pump lever.
+Snap rod joint back on injection pump arm.